 We bought our two original heifers, Breeze and Blizzard, from Shetland in 2010, when they were six months old.

 We now have three cows – Blizzard, her daughter, Annie, and Annie’s daughter, Rosie.
-Both Annie and Rosie have a steer calves at foot and Blizzard is due to calve in August.
 We also have a young bull called Ace and four steers for beef.
+Generally, the cows calve in spring and summer.

 Our steers (castrated male cattle) have a diet of hay and grass, supplemented by a molassed mineral bucket and occasional sugar beet (to facilitate handling – they love it), which is a byproduct of the sugar industry.
 They are fed no cereals or soya.